Back doors, and how Huawei got its facial recognition technology

-Doug Guthrie is a former Apple executive — and a China bull.
+Doug Guthrie is a former Apple executive — and an erstwhile China bull.
 His views are no longer so sunny, as you can see in his new piece for our website: The age of cooptation: The high cost of doing business in Xi’s China.
-The piece includes a fascinating anecdote about how Huawei developed its facial recognition technology, with the help of the Chinese government.
+The piece includes a fascinating anecdote about how Huawei developed its facial recognition technology: In brief, the Chinese government gave the company a database of 1.4 billion faces to train its algorithms.

 That all large companies in China are co-opted by the state may not surprise many China-watchers, but it does show why Huawei will never be treated as a regular private company.
 Now comes this news, from the Wall Street Journal (paywall, or see this Reuters story):